dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-maps-app.md

   - The title and period associated with the layer.

-  - An eye symbol for toggling the visibility of the layer.

   - An arrow symbol to collapse and expand the tracked entity card.

 In the middle of the tracked entity card is a legend indicating the